jamcalli/Pulsarr/README.md

 ## Features

-- **Real-time Watchlist Monitoring**: Monitors Plex watchlists (yours and friends') through RSS feeds to trigger automatic downloads via Sonarr and Radarr.
+- **Real-time & Interval-based Watchlist Monitoring**:
+  - Real-time monitoring through RSS feeds for Plex Pass users
+  - 20-minute interval polling for non-Plex Pass users
+  - All other features remain identical regardless of Plex Pass status
+- **Smart Content Routing**:
-- **Multi-instance Support**: Route content to different Sonarr/Radarr instances based on your needs.
+  - Route content to different Sonarr/Radarr instances based on rules
-- **Genre-based Routing**: Send different genres to specific root folders, quality profiles, or completely separate instances.
-- **Instance Synchronization**: Keep multiple instances in sync (e.g., send content to both Sonarr4K and SonarrHD) while respecting genre rules.
-Works with both existing and newly added instances.
-Includes a sync feature for newly added instances.
+  - Multiple routing methods including:
+    - Genre-based routing
+    - Language-based routing
+    - User-based routing
+    - Year-based routing
+  - Extensible plugin architecture for future routing capabilities
 - **Discord Integration**: User-friendly notification system with customizable settings via Discord bot commands.
 Allows users to customize their own notification settings.
 - **Apprise Integration**: Apprise can be used to route notifications.
 Apprise supports many different notifications methods including email, SMS, Slack, Telegram, and many more.
 Users can configure their own Apprise settings via the Discord bot, or admins can set these up via the UI.
 System notifications can also be sent through Apprise.
 Please see [Apprise Documentation](#apprise-notifications) below on setting up Pulsarr with Apprise.
 - **Granular User Controls**: Choose which users can sync content from their watchlists.